Career Timeline of Tammy Duckworth: Major Achievements and Milestones

 June 2022: Visit to Taiwan

-In June 2022, President Biden sent Tammy Duckworth to Taiwan, where she held a press conference with Tsai Ing-wen to announce the U.S.-Taiwan Initiative on 21st-Century Trade.
+In June 2022, President Biden sent Duckworth to Taiwan, where she held a press conference with Tsai Ing-wen to announce the U.S.–Taiwan Initiative on 21st-Century Trade.

-2022: Sponsorship of Public Safety Officer Support Act of 2022
+2022: Sponsored Public Safety Officer Support Act

-February 2023: Chair of Aviation Subcommittee
+February 2023: Named Chair of Subcommittee on Aviation Safety

 November 2023: Meeting with Israeli Defense Officials